YakubT/Airbus-ship-segmentation/README.md

 Also you need create empty folders for processed_data_train

 That is needed to create convertion between rle and mask. <br>
+In help folder I have csv files for training and sample submission

 # Training
 I used U-net model for training